 Myth 3: Smart factories will never be secure

 By implementing connected technologies, factories are no longer insular entities.
 By their very nature, smart factories are required to expand far beyond the walls of their own facility and become part of a larger eco-system.
-Naturally, this increased connectivity brings new operational risks and unfamiliar security challenges.
+Naturally, this increased connectivity brings new operational risks and unfamiliar security challenges that indust.

-Manufacturers that implement Industry 4.0 technologies suffer many of the same cyber-security threats as other industries.
+Manufacturers that implement Industry 4.0 technologies should be aware of challenges and they suffer many of the same cyber-security threats as other industries.
 Advanced Persistent Threats (APTs), for example, have been used against the manufacturing industry for years — using malware consistently to extract sensitive data.

 However, not all cyber-security breaches in the manufacturing industry are a result of malicious attacks.
 When planning for Industry 4.0 implementation, manufacturers should also consider training their staff on the importance of cyber-security measures.
 This method can help manufacturers to avoid accidental data losses and improve the overall security strength of the facility.